 well you recover and the kind of work you do.
 Check with your doctor.

 You will have a follow up visit in 7 – 14 days.
 This will be scheduled before you leave the hospital.

 When to Call the Doctor

-Nights, Weekends, Holidays: Call 608-262-0486.
-This number will give you the message center.
-Ask the operator to page the Urology Doctor on call.
-Leave your name, area code and phone number.
+Nights, weekends, and holidays this will give you the paging operator.
+Ask for the urology doctor on call.
+Leave your name and phone number with the area code.
 The doctor will call you back.

 If you live out of the area, please call 1-800-323-8942.

 Your urology doctor is _______________________________

 The information provided should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Any duplication or distribution of the information contained herein is strictly prohibited.

 Copyright © 07/17/2013 University of Wisconsin Hospitals and Clinics Authority.
 All rights reserved.
 Produced by the Department of Nursing.
 HF#4282